 What does the Bridegroom-King care about how we wear our hair, you ask?
 Remember, as we discussed in our studies on parsha Tazria, human hair is designed by the Holy One to function as an organ of spiritual discernment.
 Our hair is designed to function for us, in a spiritual sense, the way antennae function for insects.
-In its natural state, our hair is brilliantly formulated to be sensitive to the realm of the kadosh [i.e. holy] on the one hand, and to the presence of tumah [i.e. uncleanness] on the other hand.
+In its natural state, our hair is brilliantly formulated to be sensitive to the realm of the kadosh [i.e. flowing in the energy that emanates from the Holy One and fuels everything that goes on in the Heavenly courts of the King] on the one hand, and to the presence of tumah [i.e. uncleanness; a force of fragmentation/disharmony/conflict] on the other hand.
 As kohanim one of our most basic tasks is to know and teach the distinction between that which is tamei and that which is tahor.
 Hence, every act of cutting, trimming, or shaping the hair on our head potentially affects our ability to accurately discern and maintain the distinctions between the realms we are called to deal with.
 We are to do with our hair only what the Holy One directs.
 There are circumstances under which the Holy One specifically tells us to shave the hair on our heads.
 Outside those circumstances, the hair of a kohen's head is to grow long like Shimshon's [i.e. Samson's].